okenyi24/aws-devops/README.md

 Devops Project
-This is an additional information
+This is an additional information.